The-Trademark-Factory/thetrademarkfactory/content/pages/services.md

       animation: services
       image: /upload/img-hero-services.svg
       alt:
+      align_bottom: false
   - _bookshop_name: cards/twoCols
     title: <p><em>Trademark</em> Registration Services</p>
     content: >-
       <p>Securing a trademark registration is essential for individuals or
-      businesses aiming to safeguard their brand and intellectual property.
+      businesses wanting to safeguard their brand and intellectual property.
       <strong>By obtaining a registered trademark, you fortify your business
-      with both protection and added value.</strong></p><p><strong>With a registered trademark you gain exclusive rights</strong> to use it on your products or services.
+      with both protection and added value.</strong></p><p><strong>With a registered trademark you gain exclusive rights</strong> to use it on your goods and/or services.
 Clear cut legal rights are also provided under the trade mark legislation once your trademark is registered.
 Other advantages of trademark registration include the ability to grant licenses for others to use your trademark thereby generating revenue for you and your